-The following table demonstrates that the lifetime loss ratios by inflation option also exceed the minimum loss ratio required by pre-rate stability regulation.
+Table 15.1 demonstrates that the lifetime loss ratio exceeds the minimum loss ratio required by pre-rate stability regulation.
+While compliance with the minimum loss ratio requirement is evaluated on a series-specific basis, additional splits by inflation option are included in Table 15.1 for reference.
 The 'All' row corresponds to that shown in Exhibit I.